christofmuc/JammerNetz/README.md

     buildWindows.bat

 Have a look inside that file in case you're interested in the required build commands.
 The build will take a few minutes, and produce both Debug and Release versions of Client and Server software, as well as a client installer in case you have InnoSetup installed before kicking off.
-The installer executable is created as `<JammerNetzDir>\Builds\Client\jammernetz_setup.exe`
+The installer executable is created as `<JammerNetzDir>\Builds\Client\jammernetz_setup_x.x.x.exe`

 To test it, you can launch the server on your local machine with

-    <JammerNetzDir>\Builds\Server\Release\JammerNetzServer.exe [nameOfSecretsFile]
+    <JammerNetzDir>\Builds\Server\Release\JammerNetzServer.exe -k [nameOfSecretsFile]

 Simply use the "connect to local server" checkbox of the client.